DeeNewcum/Perl-Tidy-Guarantee/README.md

 Perl::Tidy is run on the desired piece of code.
-Both before and after running Perl::Tidy, this module passes your code through [B::Concise](https://metacpan.org/pod/B%3A%3AConcise), which is a module that generates a textual representation of Perl's internal OP tree.
-If that OP tree has changed (excluding COPs, which are Control OPs, which contain line number information used for debugging), then an error is thrown.
+Both before and after running Perl::Tidy, this module passes your code through [B::Concise](https://metacpan.org/pod/B%3A%3AConcise), which is a module that generates a textual representation of Perl's internal [OP tree](https://metacpan.org/pod/perloptree).
+If that OP tree has changed (excluding COPs, which are Control OPs, which merely contain line number information used for debugging), then an error is thrown.

 # WHAT PERL::TIDY SAYS